 Inhalers contain medicines - including bronchodilators and corticosteroids and combinations of these - that deliver medication directly to the lungs.
-By preventing COPD and asthma exacerbations, they reduce the risk of death and enable people to manage their condition, lead normal lives, and engage in education, work, and sport.
+By preventing COPD and asthma flare-ups, which can be distressing, disruptive, and life-threatening, they enable people to manage their condition, lead normal lives, and engage in education, work, and sport.

-Inhalers are a "best-buy" for COPD and asthma management
+Inhalers a "best-buy" for COPD and asthma management

+From:

-From: Tackling NCDs: Best buys and other recommended interventions for the prevention and control of noncommunicable diseases.
+Tackling NCDs: Best buys and other recommended interventions for the prevention and control of noncommunicable diseases.